bubify/bubify.github.io/docs/production.md

 make setup
 ```

-You may also optionally populate with development users (to avoid the need for using CAS) and sample achievements.
+You may also populate with users and achievements.
+Replace `backend/toolbox/achievements.csv` and `backend/toolbox/users.csv` with your own configuration.
 ``` bash
 make add-user
 make add-achievement
 ```

-Note that data that is used is found in `backend/toolbox/achievements.csv` and `backend/toolbox/users.csv`.

 !!! warning